 The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes approximately 2.5 hours if your notebook is on.
+This process takes approximately one hour for the PCG-FX301.
 To charge the battery completely, continue charging for an additional hour.